Chapter One: Importation

 If a shortage in the number of unloaded pieces or packages or in the amount of bulk goods, compared to those mentioned in the Manifest, is found out, the shipmaster or representative thereof shall justify such shortage and prove, with documents that it has occurred outside the marine Customs Zone.
 If such documents cannot be submitted at once, a time period not exceeding six months may be given to submit the same against a guarantee ensuring the Competent Authority's rights.

 (2) Land transportation

-Customs procedures of the goods imported by land shall be completed at the first Customs Administration and may be, mutatis mutandis referred to another inland customs Administration, under a decision by the Director General.
+Customs procedures of the goods imported by land shall be completed at the first Customs Administration and may be, mutatis mutandis referred to another inland customs Administration, under a decision by the Chairman Assistant.

-A Manifest of the total cargo of the land means of transportation shall be prepared and signed by the carrier or his representative and shall contain adequate information on the means of transportation, cargo thereof and all other details according to the conditions prescribed by the Director General.
+A Manifest of the total cargo of the land means of transportation shall be prepared and signed by the carrier or his representative and shall contain adequate information on the means of transportation, cargo thereof and all other details according to the conditions prescribed by the Chairman.

 Carriers or their representatives shall submit the Manifest to the Customs Administration immediately upon arrival therein.

 Customs authorities may request from the driver to provide evidence of delivering the imported goods to their owners upon leaving the country.